Seeing that your home thermostat says heat on, but no heat is actually coming from the registers is very frustrating. What could be wrong?

 Learn how to clean the thermostat

-The number one reason why your thermostat might be malfunctioning is that it is dirty.
+One key reason why your thermostat says HEAT ON, but no heat is emitted, might simply be because it is dirty.
 That’s why it is essential to learn how to clean the device.

 By the way, the thermostat might become one of the most-touched surfaces during a heatwave or cold winters.
 So, cleaning the thing is also essential to keep the surface free of germs.